carpentries-incubator/workflows-nextflow/_episodes/08-nfcore.md

 ### Software requirements for nf-core pipelines

-In order to run nf-core pipelines, you will need to have Nextflow installed (https://www.nextflow.io).
+In order to run nf-core pipelines, you will need to have [Nextflow](https://www.nextflow.io) installed .
 The only other requirement is a software packaging tool: Conda, Docker or Singularity.
 In theory it is possible to run the pipelines with software installed by other methods (e.g. environment modules, or manual installation), but this is not recommended.
 Most people find either Docker or Singularity the best options.

+## Fetching pipeline code

+Unless you are actively developing pipeline code, we recommend using the Nextflow [built-in functionality](https://www.nextflow.io/docs/latest/sharing.html) to fetch `nf-core pipelines`.
+Nextflow will automatically fetch the pipeline code when you run nextflow `run nf-core/PIPELINE`.
+For the best reproducibility, it is good to explicitly reference the pipeline version number that you wish to use with the `-revision`/`-r` flag.
+For example:

 ~~~
 nextflow run nf-core/rnaseq -revision 3.0